WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 Note: The 'ValidationInputHandler' also uses another interface called ValidationStrategy.
 I thought that means I need to implement the 'ValidationStrategy' interface with the 'InputHandler', but I all the red was removed from IntelliJ.  **Not sure if it is okay yet**.

+We included a 'NumberValidationStrategy' class that implements 'ValidationStrategy' interface.
+This ensures the user submits a number within the menu when we ask for it.
+It also means I can have other validation methods and remove sus characters from the input!
+That's where the other validation classes come into play.
+I need to add them next.

 ---